-The local maxima over blue and purple objects illustrates the multimodality of the value function (Figure 3a).
+The local maxima over blue and purple objects illustrates the multimodality of the value function (Figure 2a).
 This is similar to approaches such as soft Q-learning (Haarnoja et al., 2017), which are also able to learn multimodal policies.
-However, we have observed that directly learning a truly multimodal policy for the composite task can be difficult.
+However, we have anecdotally observed that directly learning a truly multimodal policy for the composite task can be difficult.
 If the entropy regularisation is too high, the resulting policy is extremely stochastic.
-Too low a temperature results in a loss of multimodality, owing to winner's curse.
+Too low, and the policy quickly collapses to a single mode without exploring alternatives.
 It is instead far easier to learn unimodal value functions for each of the base tasks, and then compose them to produce optimal multimodal value functions.